oeg-upm/Jarsomatic/README.md

 command: java my.java -a -lang english

 ```

+###JAR Configuration file:
+There should a configuration file per monitored JAR

 ###The location of Jarsomatic
 In config.py, the value of ```app_home``` need to be changed to the absolute directory of the Jarsomatic folder.